Is it Good to Have a Sauna Before Bed?

 Remember – It is Not Safe to Fall Asleep in the Sauna

 Falling asleep in a sauna might sound relaxing, but it is very dangerous.
 The recommended time for sauna sessions is typically around 20 minutes.
-Prolonged exposure to high temperatures in a sauna can lead to overheating, dehydration, and other heat-related issues that can be harmful.
+Prolonged exposure to high temperatures can lead to overheating and dehydration, both of which can be harmful.
+It's important to stay alert to early signs of overheating, such as heavy sweating, dizziness, nausea, a rapid heartbeat, or extreme fatigue.
+If you start noticing any of these symptoms, it’s crucial to leave the sauna right away to prevent more serious health risks.

 The Perfect Nighttime Routine With a Sauna